TheRobBrennan/demo-trello-crewai/WALKTHROUGH.md

    - Try rebuilding the container with `npm run start:build`

 3. **API Limits**:
-   - Check if you've hit rate limits on OpenAI or Tavily
+   - Check if you've hit rate limits on OpenAI or SerpApi
    - Consider upgrading your API plans if needed

 4. **Trello Permissions**: